Dublin procedure

 In general, family unity criteria are applied in practice.
 For unmarried couples, it is even sufficient to provide – in the absence of a legal document – an official declaration of the partners demonstrating their relationship.

-In Spain the sovereignty clause is applied on rare occasions, for vulnerable people or to guarantee family unity.
+The sovereignty clause is rarely applied, for the cases of vulnerable people or to guarantee family unity.
 According to the European Commission’s evaluation of March 2016, Spain also undertakes responsibility for unaccompanied children, even where there is evidence that the Dublin family criteria could apply.[8]
 However, the sovereignty clause was not applied in 2017.[9]
-There is no information available on the application of the sovereignty clause in 2021.
+There is no information available on the application of the sovereignty clause in 2024.

 Concerning the humanitarian clause, it appears that no case has met the relevant criteria on the basis of Article 17(2) of the Regulation.
 In 2016 and 2017, the OAR has not applied the dependent persons and humanitarian clauses.[10]
-There is no information available on the application of the humanitarian clause in 2021.
+There is no information available on the application of the humanitarian clause in 2022, 2023 and 2024.

-No particular procedure is applied for vulnerable persons.
+No specific procedure is applied in the cases of vulnerable individuals.

 Procedure